-- Recurring chest infections are common.
-This is because an inflamed airway with extra mucus that does not clear easily is ideal for bacteria (germs) to grow and multiply.
+- Repeated (recurring) chest infections are common.
+This is because an inflamed airway with extra mucus that does not clear easily is ideal for germs (bacteria) to grow and multiply.
 Sputum turns greeny/yellow when it is infected.

 The severity of symptoms varies greatly:

 - Some people have only mild symptoms and become used to an intermittent cough.
 They may have the occasional chest infection but a diagnosis of bronchiectasis is never made, or is made years after symptoms begin.

 - At the other extreme, some people have severe symptoms with an almost permanent chest infection.